15 Best Iranian Movies to Learn Persian

 15. The Song of Sparrows (2008)

-The 96-minute dramatic talkie is a showcase for Majidi’s masterful storytelling and Naji’s superb acting.
+The 96-minute dramatic talkie showcases Majidi’s masterful storytelling and Naji’s superb acting.

-Karim, a simple family man, used to work at an ostrich farm and could make a decent living until one day when one ostrich ran away.
+Karim, a simple family man, used to work at an ostrich farm and could make a decent living until one day an ostrich ran away.
 After losing his job, he started collecting useless rubbish and neglected his wife and daughter.

 One thing leads to another.

-When his daughter loses her hearing aid right before crucial school exams, he moved to Tehran on his motorbike to look for work.
+When his daughter lost her hearing aid right before crucial school exams, he rode his motorbike to Tehran to look for work.

-He finally became a taxi driver, which resulted in collecting more junk instead of money.
+He finally became a taxi driver, collecting more junk instead of money.

-In the end, when Karim broke his foot, the kindness of neighbors makes him understand that his priorities have taken a turn for the worse.
+In the end, when Karim breaks his foot, his neighbors’ kindness makes him realize that his priorities have taken a turn for the worse.

-The critically acclaimed film will help you gain plenty of easy vocabulary and sentences.
+The critically acclaimed film will help you build a solid vocabulary and practice sentences.